sfc-gh-eraigosa/dcos-demo-dpipe/README.md

 ## What does this project do?

+- This project will setup 6 nodes for learning how to deploy DC/OS.
+1 bootstrap, 1 master, 1 public agent and 3 private agents.
+Further we will deploy a sample data pipeline.

 The goals are simple.
 Learn how to [deploy DC/OS](https://dcos.io/docs/1.9/installing/custom/) and manage a simple data pipeline.